Helping hunger's heroes: How to support area food banks this spring

 HOW TO HELP FRIENDS OF THE POOR:

-If you caught the spot on Tuesday's edition of Newswatch 16 This Morning and want to donate to "Friends of the Poor" at 148 Meridian Avenue in Scranton, you can drop off donations M-F between 9 a.m.
-4 p.m.
+If you caught the spot on Tuesday's edition of Newswatch 16 This Morning and want to donate to "Friends of the Poor" at 148 Meridian Avenue in Scranton, you can drop off donations Monday through Friday between 9 a.m. and 4 p.m.

 Find a food pantry near you!
 CLICK HERE!